Media Type: Alert

 The modern trend of estate planning includes lifetime planning as well.
 This part of your plan encourages you to contemplate your wishes regarding how your finances and healthcare decisions will be handled in the event you are unable to communicate your desires either temporarily or indefinitely.
 For example, who will pay your bills, file your income tax returns, or convey the medical treatment you wish to receive in certain situations.

-Finally, from a tax perspective, state estate tax laws remain an important consideration, and recent changes to those laws may increase the value of proactive tax planning.
-Even though Congress has increased the federal estate tax exemption to $5.45 million, the Maryland estate tax exemption is currently $2 million1 and the D.C. estate tax exemption is currently $1 million2.
+Finally, from a tax perspective, state estate tax laws remain an important consideration, and recent changes to those laws may increase the value of proactive tax planning especially since all of these taxes are subject to change.
+Even though Congress has increased the federal estate tax exemption to $11.18 million, the Maryland estate tax exemption is currently $4 million1 and the D.C. estate tax exemption is currently $5.6 million.

 In many cases, individuals do not realize that all of their assets are considered in calculating estate tax liability even if they are not controlled by a Will.
 This includes jointly held property and assets for which there are designated beneficiaries such as retirement accounts, bank and brokerage accounts and life insurance policies.
 Your life insurance policy alone may expose you to applicable state estate taxes.